Visiting Without a Car

 How to Visit Québec City's Attractions Without a Car

-- City bus (RTC): Take the 800 Métrobus towards Beauport and get off at “Montmorency” (#3473).
-From there it’s just a few minutes to the suspension bridge at the top of the falls.
+- Public bus (RTC) : You can take the 800 bus towards Beauport (get off at Montmorency #3473).
+Once there, you will be a few minutes from the suspension bridge at the top of the fall.

 Jacques-Cartier National Park

-- Shuttle: Quatre Natures offers a shuttle service departing from Old Québec every day all year.
+Shuttle: Quatre Natures offers a shuttle service from Old Québec every day of the year.

 Aquarium du Québec

-- Winter shuttle: From January to end of March, departure from Old Québec with Old Québec Tours.
+- Winter shuttle: From January 2 to March 20, 2022.
+Daily departures from Old Québec with Old Québec Tours.

 Hôtel de Glace (Ice Hotel)

-- Shuttle: From January to end of March, departure from Old Québec with Old Québec Tours.
+- Shuttle: January 2nd to March 20, 2022 departure from Old Québec with Old Québec Tours.

 Cross-Country Skiing and Snowshoeing